Applying for disability benefits for heart disease in Canada is no easy task.

 There are two sources of disability benefits for Canadian workers suffering from heart disease: the Canada Pension Plan and Long-term Disability Insurance Benefits.

-Canada Pension Plan Disability Benefits for Heart Disease
+CPP Disability Benefits for Heart Disease

 The Canadian government mandates that employers are required to deduct Canada Pension Plan (CPP) contributions from the salary of their employees.
 The CPP is a retirement pension, but unknown to many employees, there are also other benefits payable under the plan including survivor benefits, post-retirement benefits, and disability benefits.
 The last type begins when an individual becomes disabled before the retirement age of 60 or 65 years old.
 Anyone who has “a severe and prolonged disability” and is considered a recent contributor to the CPP can qualify for benefits.
 The CPP administration defines “recent contributor” as someone who has contributed to the CPP in: